 About

 I am a Toronto-based printmaker, visual artist, and educator.
-My practice includes drawing, painting, and printmaking.
+My practice includes drawing, painting, installation, book arts and printmaking.
 My interest is in landscape and how our perception of the landscape helps us define who we think we are.
 I am particularly drawn to water – especially fens, bogs, streams, rivers and lakes as well as the life these systems support.
-However, I am increasingly concerned about not only our water, but the native plant species and wildlife which our water systems sustain.
+However, I am increasingly concerned about not only our water, but environmental biodiversity and the native plant species and wildlife that our water systems sustain.
 Like our environment, these things need to be cared for, protected, and nurtured.

 About my printmaking

-Every etching and drypoint is hand wiped and hand printed.
+Every etching, drypoint and collograph is hand wiped and hand printed.
 Often I hand colour my images using watercolour, pastel, or wax medium.
+Recently, I have been incorporating hand stitching (French knots) to my etchings.
 Typically, I print on traditional Western papers, handmade Japanese papers, and textiles.
 The Western papers that I use are strong printmaking papers.
 The handmade Japanese papers that I use are strong, resilient, and ideal for capturing the subtleties of a line etch, aquatint, or drypoint.
 The textiles that I print on are usually vintage linen, cotton, or silk.
 Vintage textiles have stood the test of time and while they may appear to be strong they are often fragile, worn, and require careful handling, which beautifully reflects my subject matter.